mavera12/EHR/Generic-Module-Framework:-States.md

 An Encounter state with the `wellness` property set to `true` will block until the next scheduled wellness encounter occurs.
 Scheduled wellness encounters are managed by the _Encounters_ module in Synthea and, depending on the patient's age, typically occur every 1 - 3 years.
 When a scheduled wellness encounter finally does occur, Synthea will search the generic modules for currently blocked Encounter states and will immediately process them (and their subsequent states).
 An example where this might be used is for a condition that onsets between encounters, but isn't found and diagnosed until the next regularly scheduled wellness encounter.

-An Encounter state without the `wellness` property set will be processed and recorded in the patient record immediately.
-Since this creates an encounter, the `encounter_class` and on or more `codes` must be specified in the state configuration.
+An Encounter state _without_ the `wellness` property set will be processed and recorded in the patient record immediately.
+Since this creates an encounter, the `encounter_class` and one or more `codes` must be specified in the state configuration.
 This is how generic modules can introduce encounters that are not already scheduled by other modules.

 ### Encounters and Related Events

 Encounters are typically the mechanism through which a patient's record will be updated.
 This makes sense since most recorded events (diagnoses, prescriptions, and procedures) should happen in the context of an encounter.
-When an Encounter state is successfully processed, Synthea will look through the previously processed states for un-recorded ConditionOnset instances that indicate that Encounter (by name) as the `target_encounter`.
+When an Encounter state is successfully processed, Synthea will look through the previously processed states for un-recorded ConditionOnset or AllergyOnset instances that indicate that Encounter (by name) as the `target_encounter`.
 If Synthea finds any, they will be recorded in the patient's record at the time of the encounter.
 This is the mechanism for onsetting a disease _before_ it is discovered and diagnosed.

-As soon as the Encounter state is processed, Synthea will continue to progress through the module.
-If any subsequent states identify the previous Encounter as their `target_encounter` _and_ they occur at the _same time_ as the target encounter, then they will be added to the patient record.
-This is the preferred mechanism for simulating events that happen _at_ the encounter (e.g., MedicationOrders, Procedures, and ConditionOnsets).
+### Current Encounter

+During a single time step, if an Encounter state is processed it becomes the `current_encounter`.
+This encounter will be used as the `target_encounter` for any clinical state processed during the _same_ time step, for example a Procedure or MedicationOrder.
+At the end of the time step the `current_encounter` expires and remains `nil` until another Encounter is processed.
+If Synthea cannot identify a `current_encounter` or `target_encounter` for a clinical state an error is raised.

 ### Future Implementation Considerations